niko-forte/sunmi_mods/custom_rom/Sunmi V2 Pro/stock_mod.md

 - Added Busybox on /system
 - The kernel is already pre-rooted with Magisk 27.0

-### Bugs:
+### Bugs??:

-Audio recording?
+- Audio recording?
 You could say that it is a bug although it is not, the screen recording app* also has an audio recording feature but it does not record, nor does it record audio from the screen recorder itself but it is not a rom error, the device does not have an integrated microphone

-Voice calls ???
+- Voice calls??
 Since as it was said that the device does not have a microphone it is impossible to make calls, for that same reason it was decided not to add a dialer app but if you want to install it on your own here is a link to download and install the dialer app (remember to give it the necessary permissions) https://www.mediafire.com/file/odi1djr9vl9wns9/Dialer.apk/file

+- If you find any other error, report it to the telegram channel